-Effective September 10, 2013, Comcast established the Master Trust to manage the assets of a number of Comcast and NBCUniversal defined contribution plans.
+On September 10, 2013, Comcast established the Master Trust to manage the assets of a number of Comcast and NBCUniversal defined contribution plans.
 The Trustee was appointed by Comcast to hold, administer, and invest the assets of the Master Trust.
-The Master Trust includes the investment assets of the Plan, NBCUniversal Capital Accumulation Plan, E!
-Entertainment Television, LLC Profit Sharing/401(k) Savings Plan and Leisure Arts, Inc. 401(k) Savings Plan.
+Effective January 14, 2015, the Comcast-Spectacor 401(k) Plan ("Spectacor") became a participating plan within the Master Trust and the related Spectacor investment assets were transferred to the Master Trust.
+As of December 31, 2015, the Master Trust includes the investment assets of the Plan, NBCUniversal Capital Accumulation Plan, Leisure Arts, Inc. 401(k) Savings Plan and Spectacor.
 Each of the plans in the Master Trust maintains a segregated asset portfolio within the Master Trust.
 Investment income, realized gains (losses) on sales of investments, unrealized appreciation (depreciation) of investments, other receipts, other disbursements and administrative expenses are allocated to the segregated asset portfolios within the Master Trust.
 In accordance with U.S. GAAP, the net change in value from participation in the Master Trust is reported as one line item in the Statement of Changes in Net Assets Available for Benefits and the Plan's interest in the Master Trust is reported as a single line item in the Statements of Net Assets Available for Benefits.